decargroup/miluv/docs/examples/ekf/se3_one_robot.md

 This example shows he we can use MILUV to test out an Extended Kalman Filter (EKF) for a single robot using Visual-Inertial Navigation System (VINS) data.
 In this example, we will use the following data:

-- Gyroscope data from the robot's PX4 IMU, where we ignore the gyro bias for this example.
+- Gyroscope data from the robot's PX4 IMU, where we remove the gyro bias for this example.
 - VINS data, which uses the robot's camera and IMU to estimate the robot's velocity.
 - UWB range data between the 2 tags on the robot and the 6 anchors in the environment.
 - Height data from the robot's downward-facing laser rangefinder.